kaufman-lab/build_containers/README.md

    - This is used for nothing.
 It's just a demonstration of how to build R from source using MKL on CentOS 7. (this work formed the basis of getting nationalspatiotemporal working with MKL, although nationalspatiotemporal does not depend on mkl_centos7 in the way that geospatial_plus_ml depends on geospatial_plus. nationalspatiotemporal is an entirely different container image from mkl_centos7 and changes to mkl_centos7 won't affect nationalspatiotemporal).

 - `ess`
    - Lightweight container with R, emacs, and ess.
 R is built with X11 for plotting at the terminal.
-Does not currently include tex or geospatial packages, but could be extended to do so
+Does not currently include geospatial packages, but could be extended to do so

 ## Using Images